dblohm7/dblohm7.github.com/source/_posts/2019-09-30-coming-around-full-circle.markdown

 The timing seemed perfect, so I made the decision to move to GeckoView.
 I had to finish tying up some loose ends with InjectEject, so all the various stakeholders agreed that I'd move over at the end of Q3 2019.

-Which brings me to this week, when I officially join the GeckoView team.
+Which brings me to this week, when I officially join the GeckoView team, working for Emily Toop.
 I find it somewhat amusing that I am now joining the team that evolved from the team that I had originally applied for back in 2012.
 I have truly come full circle in my career at Mozilla!

 So, what's next?